boinger/maturitymodeler/README.md

 The application is a browser-based tool, which uses the [D3.js](http://d3js.org/) JavaScript library.
 Visualizations are rendered using JavaScript and [SVG](http://en.wikipedia.org/wiki/Scalable_Vector_Graphics).

+Update to the latest D3 by extracting the latest ZIP file (found at https://github.com/d3/d3/releases/latest) into the `js/d3` directory

 ## RequireJS Optimization

 Module-based project uses [RequireJS](http://requirejs.org/).
 After making any javascript or css changes, optimize the project using [RequireJS Optimizer](http://requirejs.org/docs/optimization.html).
 Optimizer combines related scripts together into build layers and minifies them via [UglifyJS](https://github.com/mishoo/UglifyJS) (the default).
 This project requires [Node.js](http://nodejs.org).